SachinPrab/mern-project/README.md

 ## 🧠 Backend Knowledge Summary (MERN Stack)

 I’ve built a full-fledged backend using the **MERN stack**, with a strong understanding of **RESTful API development** using **Express.js** and **MongoDB**.
 I structured the codebase following the **MVC architecture**, organizing logic into separate folders for **controllers**, **models**, and **routes** to maintain modularity and clean separation of concerns.
 The **MongoDB connection** logic is isolated in a `db.js` file inside the `config` folder, using **Mongoose** to define schemas and interact with the database.

+I’ve also implemented JWT-based authentication, allowing users to sign up, log in, and log out securely.
+Passwords are hashed with bcryptjs, and jsonwebtoken is used to sign and verify tokens.
+Authentication state is managed using HTTP-only cookies, providing a secure and scalable solution for session management.

 I’ve implemented all asynchronous operations using `async/await` within `try/catch` blocks for proper **error handling** and reliability.
 Sensitive configuration details like database URIs are stored in environment variables using **dotenv** to keep them secure.
 I also successfully **deployed** the backend to **Render** after pushing the code to **GitHub**, and connected it to a live **MongoDB Atlas** instance.